At home Colon Cancer Screening Test to detect blood in the stool, which may indicate the presence of cancerous or precancerous growths in the colon.

 Fecal Immunochemical Test (FIT)

-The Fecal Immunochemical Test (FIT) detects hidden blood in the stool, an early symptom of colon cancer.
-The test is able to identify blood that is secreted in the lower intestines.
-The test does not determine if you have colon cancer, it indicates that you may require further testing in the form of a colonoscopy.
+The Fecal Immunochemical Test (FIT) is a screening test for colon cancer.
+It checks for hidden blood in the stool which may indicate the presence of colon cancer, or other benign conditions of the digestive tract (e.g. hemorrhoids).
+This test does not determine if you have colon cancer, it indicates that you require further assessment by your physician and you may require further testing in the form of a colonoscopy.

 How to collect your sample